isaec/emoclear/README.md

-# emopin
+# emoclear
-"pin" emojis in the discord emoji picker without a modded client, using a simple console script
+clear emoji history in discord emoji picker without loosing favorited emojis or a modded client, using a simple console script